tewarid/tewarid.github.io/_posts/2012/2012-03-20-install-firefox-in-the-android-4.0-emulator.md

 tags: firefox android
 comments: true
 ---
+# Install Firefox in the Android 4.0 emulator

 I was looking for a browser for Android that had support for WebSockets.
 I opened an online demo such as the one at [websocket.org](http://www.websocket.org/echo.html) in the default Web Browser on the Android device emulator, and was greeted with a message saying WebSockets are not supported.